 DVO Grain GT's Basic Mode provides a simple way to control grain/noise reduction without sacrificing performance.
 This is a good starting point and may be all that's required in most cases.

-Basic Mode will use only the settings in the first column shown to the left (except Data which is independent): Mode - Pre-defined presets Amount - Defines the amount mixed with the input file.
-Strength - Strength of the effect Notes:
+Basic Mode will use only the settings included in the Basic section of the menu:

+- Amount Defines the amount mixed with the input file.

+- Mode Pre-defined presets

+- Strength Strength of the effect

+Notes:

-- Adjusting any of the other DVO Grain GT parameters (e.g., Temporal or Spatial Strength, Spike Filter, Motion Estimation etc.) will automatically disable Basic Mode. - Selecting a particular Mode (e.g., Film Coarse) will automatically enable Basic Mode.
+- To adjust any of the other DVO Grain GT parameters (e.g., Temporal or Spatial Strength, Spike Filter, Motion Estimation etc.) you need to change the Parameters option from Basic to Advanced - To select a particular Mode (e.g., Film Coarse) you need to keep the Parameters option in Basic Mode. - To reset options after using Advanced mode, change back to Basic and check the Follow Basic option.

 MODE (PRESETS)

 The Mode sets the basic preset used for grain reduction.
 Each selected mode will set up the more advanced parameters automatically.

-Values: Film Fine, Film Medium (default), Film Coarse, Video (Interlaced), Video (Progressive) STRENGTH
+Values: Film Fine, Film Medium, Film Coarse, Video (Interlaced), Video (Progressive)